 Pick the right team

 Another key difference from Left 4 Dead is the character system.
 Back 4 Blood’s cast has more than just witty quips up their sleeves.
 Each character brings unique abilities to the table to help themselves and their team.
+For example, Walker increases everyone's health, whilst Evangelo and Holly increase team speed and stamina respectively.
 Every character is solid, and you can play to their strengths through deck building.
 However, on Nightmare difficulty, you’re going to need the best team you can get.
 We’ve got a guide to the best characters in Back 4 Blood to help you and your team stay alive.

 Understanding weapon attachments